 The plan is to divide all the process in 4 parts:

 - Taking our Adobe XD design to XAML: Design and structure (this post).

 - Implementing the command for opening native map, app icons, splash screens, info tab and also the search functionality over the map.

 - Moving the data to the cloud: Let’s make our backend with Azure Functions and CosmosDB and consume it from the app.

-- Implementing continuous integration and continuous deployment to the stores with App Center.
+- Implementing continuous integration and continuous delivery with App Center.

 From Adobe XD to XAML: Design and structure.

 The current design of the app looks like this:

 So, we are going to change it to this (made with Adobe XD):